Walewijn van der Veen: Children

 Catrina van der Veen was the only child of Walewijn.
-Her first marriage was to Frans Jansen van der Meulen from The Hague.
-He died in 1677 and Catrina later married Jonathan Provoost in New York on the 26th March 1679.
+She was born in Amsterdam and baptized in the Westerkerk on 12 March 1655 Her first marriage was to Frans Jansen van der Meulen from The Hague.
+He died in 1677 and Catrina later married Jonathan Provoost in New York on 26 December 1679.
 He was the son of David Provoost and Margrieta Jelus.

-His stepson was Jacobus van de Water became mayor of New York in 1673.
+His stepson Jacobus van de Water became mayor of New York in 1673.

 Walewijn was an uncle of the Dutch Golden Age landscape painter Balthasar van der Veen.

 In the register of the marriage to his second wife Elisabet de Meersman, widow of Benjamin Jacobus van de Water, in Amsterdam on 23 April 1654, Walewijn was living in the Nieuwendijk.

 Work

 He began working for the West India Company as merchant and attorney and travelled between Amsterdam and New Netherland.
 He first appears in records in New Amsterdam on 26 June 1656 prosecuting Allard Anthony on the matter of Benjamin van de Water's estate.
 He was later that year entrusted by governor Petrus Stuyvesant with carrying the plan of the development of the South River known today as the Delaware River, to the Dutch West India Company in Amsterdam.
-The ship on which he sailed, the 'Otter', was lost off the coast of Devon, England, on the 15th of November 1656.
+The ship on which he sailed, the 'Otter', was lost off the coast of Devon, England, on 15 November 1656.
 Apparently most people survived.
 He returned to New Amsterdam in 1658 with proxies from several people to collect debts.
 He then stayed in New Amsterdam doing trade on consignment and acted as attorney for Adriaen Blommaert, who was an important merchant and ship master.